-How to Use a Proxy with Python Requests in 2023
+How to Set a Proxy In Python Requests (2025)

 import requests